Human sex pheromones

+Androstenol

 Androstenol is the putative female pheromone.
 In a 1978 study by Kirk-Smith, people wearing surgical masks treated with androstenol or untreated were shown pictures of people, animals and buildings and asked to rate their attractiveness.
 Individuals with their masks treated with androstenol rated their photographs as being "warmer" and "more friendly".

+Debunked synchronizing of menstrual cycles

-The best-known case study involves the synchronization of menstrual cycles among women based on unconscious odor cues, the McClintock effect, named after the primary investigator, Martha McClintock, of the University of Chicago.
+The best-known case study involves the (now challenged) synchronization of menstrual cycles among women based on unconscious odor cues, the McClintock effect, named after the primary investigator, Martha McClintock, of the University of Chicago.
 A group of women were exposed to a whiff of perspiration from other women.
 Depending on the time in the month the sweat was collected (before, during, or after ovulation), there was an association with the recipient woman's menstrual cycle to speed up or slow down.
 The 1971 study proposed two types of pheromones involved: "One, produced prior to ovulation, shortens the ovarian cycle; and the second, produced just at ovulation, lengthens the cycle".
 However, recent studies and reviews of the methodology have called the validity of her results into question.
 A 2013 meta-review of existing studies showed that the syncing of ovarian cycles likely did not exist.

+Androstenone

 Androstenone is postulated to be secreted only by men as an attractant for women and is also thought to affect their mood positively.
 It seems to have different effects on women, depending on where a female is in her menstrual cycle, with the highest sensitivity to it during ovulation.
 In 1983, study participants exposed to androstenone were shown to undergo changes in skin conductance.
 Androstenone has been found to be perceived as more pleasant to women at a woman's time of ovulation.
 It is hypothesized that this may be a way for a male to detect an ovulating female who would be more willing to be involved in sexual interaction.